redis/redis-doc/topics/streams-intro.md

 Using **MAXLEN** the old entries are automatically evicted when the specified length is reached, so that the stream is taken at a constant size.
 There is currently no option to tell the stream to just retain items that are not older than a given amount, because such command, in order to run consistently, would have to potentially block for a lot of time in order to evict items.
 Imagine for example what happens if there is an insertion spike, then a long pause, and another insertion, all with the same maximum time.
 The stream would block to evict the data that became too old during the pause.
 So it is up to the user to do some planning and understand what is the maximum stream length desired.
 Moreover, while the length of the stream is proportional to the memory used, trimming by time is less simple to control and anticipate: it depends on the insertion rate that is a variable often changing over time (and when it does not change, then to just trim by size is trivial).

 However trimming with **MAXLEN** can be expensive: streams are represented by macro nodes into a radix tree, in order to be very memory efficient.
 Altering the single macro node, consisting of a few tens of elements, is not optimal.
-So it is possible to give the command in the following special form:
+So it's possible to use the command in the following special form:

 ```
 XADD mystream MAXLEN ~ 1000 * ... entry fields here ...